lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-   Create a new text file and name it "input.lammps".
+   Create a new text file and name it *input.lammps*.
 Copy the following lines in it:

 .. code-block:: lammps